Lottery (2018 film)

 Lottery (Persian: لاتاری) is a 2018 Iranian romance thriller drama film directed by Mohammad Hossein Mahdavian and written by Ebrahim Amini and Mohammad Hossein Mahdavian.
 The film screened for the first time at the 36th Fajr Film Festival.

 Plot

-Amir Ali and Nooshin are two youngsters who are in love and want to get marry with each other while their families are in disagree with them.
-They both have only one dream, to win in the Lottery and get the green card and go living in USA.
+Amir Ali and Nooshin are two youngsters who are in love and want to get married.
+Their families are not in agreement with this plan.
+The two youngsters both have only one dream, to win the Lottery and get a green card and move to the United States.